feelSpace/FSLib-Android/docs/README.md

 You have two options to integrate the FSLib into your project.
 You can 1) use the AAR package of the library, or 2) link the source code of the FSLib in your project.

-:construction: The FSLib will be later available as maven repository.
+:construction: The FSLib will be soon available as maven repository.

 ### Using the AAR package

-To use the FSLib in a project you must import the library “fslib-android-ble-[version number].aar” into your project.
-In Android Studio, the right way to import the library is:
+The AAR package of the FSLib is available in the `fslib-aar\` directory of the repository.
+To import the package:

 * Select in menu “File” > “New Module”,
 * Select the option “Import .JAR/.AAR Package” then “Next” ,